Jggyu/Jggyu.github.io/content/authors/admin/_index.md

 ---

 Lee Jin Gyu is undergraduate student of Security at the Jeonbuk National University BCG Lab.
 His research interests include Web Security, Web Development and Web Vulnerability Analysis.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.